socialimpactlab/socialimpactlab.github.io/careers/rfp-design-refresh.md

 We have $70,000 to spend on the total package of work.
 We are not obligated to select the least costly proposal.

 ## Timeline
-Our deadline for completing this work is March 31, 2016.
-We realize this is an extremely compressed timeline.
-We ask that proposals be submitted by February 19, 2016.
+Our deadline for completing this work is April 30, 2016.
+We ask that proposals be submitted by February 26, 2016.
 Please send questions and proposals to Keith Porcaro, <keith@simlab.org>.